liyucheng09/Contamination_Detector/readme.md

 It will hightlight the overlapping part of the benchmark and internet pages.

-**Check more comtamination examples of MMLU [here](https://htmlpreview.github.io/?https://github.com/liyucheng09/Contamination_Detector/blob/master/reports/mmlu.html)**

-**Check comtamination examples of C-Eval [here](https://htmlpreview.github.io/?https://github.com/liyucheng09/Contamination_Detector/blob/master/reports/ceval.html)**
+**Check more comtamination examples: MMLU at [here](https://htmlpreview.github.io/?https://github.com/liyucheng09/Contamination_Detector/blob/master/reports/mmlu.html), and C-Eval at [here](https://htmlpreview.github.io/?https://github.com/liyucheng09/Contamination_Detector/blob/master/reports/ceval.html)**

-Results for some benchmarks:
-- `MMLU`: 29 out of 100 have high risk of contamination.
-- `C-Eval`: 35 out of 100 have high risk of contamination.
-- `Winograde`: only 1 out of 100 have high risk of contamination.
+If you cannot accessing Huggingface Hub for the benchmarks, download as json file [here](https://github.com/liyucheng09/Contamination_Detector/releases/tag/v0.1.0).

 ## Compare Model Performance on Clean and Dirty test set